 If you're trying to avoid this situation in the first place and want to defrost your bird in the fridge, set it unopened on a tray breast-side up.
 For every four pounds of turkey, it'll need about a day in the fridge to defrost completely — once defrosted, it can sit in the fridge for up to four days before cooking.

 How to Thaw a Turkey Quickly

-For our favorite quick-thaw method, try submerging the turkey (breast-side down with its wrapping still on) in a sink or a cooler full of cold water, changing out the water every half hour.
+If you've missed the fridge thawing window, try our favorite quick-thaw method: submerge the turkey (breast-side down with its wrapping still on) in a sink or a cooler full of cold water, changing out the water every half hour.
 Allow 30 minutes to thaw for each pound of turkey.
 FYI, a 16-pound turkey will take eight hours.
-(If math's not your thing, then simply plug the weight of your turkey into Butterball's defrost calculator.)
+(If math isn't your thing, then simply plug the weight of your turkey into Butterball's turkey defrost time calculator.)

 Once you've allowed your turkey to thaw, perform two tests on the bird to confirm that it's completely defrosted: reach your hand into the bird's cavity to make sure there aren't any ice crystals, and poke the thicker parts of the turkey with a fork.
 If you get icicles doing either one of these, then your turkey needs more time to warm up.